 A self-priming pump is designed to increase the water pressure in your home and garden by pumping enough air to suck water through the rotation of the impeller, prompting the pump to function.
 A self-priming pump, unlike other centrifugal pumps, does not need a gravity feed of water.
 Click here to see Recommended Self-Priming Pumps.

 How does a Self-Priming Pump work?

-A self-priming pump is designed with an external casing that is filled with water, causing the impeller to rotate and form a low-pressure zone, creating a partial vacuum.
+A self-priming pump is designed with an external casing (pump body) that is filled with water, causing the impeller to rotate and form a low-pressure zone, creating a partial vacuum.
 The partial vacuum removes the air from the suction line and pulls the water up.
 After the pump mixes the air and water, the air is separated from the water and released from the casing.

 Most self priming pumps, especially in the DAB range, can suck water up to 8m below the ground.
 Instead of waiting for pressure from a gravity feed, the pump is able to suck the water up (which takes a minute and a half on average) before the pump has water from the source.

 A self-priming pump can either be installed below the water level in a well point system, or above the water level if you already have a rainwater tank installed below the ground.

 If installed below the water level, gravity and air pressure ensures that the pump is constantly filled with enough liquid and no air enters the pump or suction line.

 If installed above the water level (rainwater tank), air in the suction line must be evacuated or displaced before the pump can discharge the water, as pumps are optimised to move a particular liquid.

 The main benefits of using a self-priming pump: